How to create a self-updating GitHub profile README

 Automatically updating with my latest blog posts

-I decided to link to my latest blog posts in my profile README.
-Because I don't want to update them manually, I thought about a process to update them automatically.
+I decided to link to my latest blog posts in my profile readme.
+Because I don’t want to update them manually, I thought about a process to update them automatically.
 The leading roles in this process are played by the RSS feed of my blog and GitHub Actions.
+GitHub Actions can schedule workflows to run regularly using crontab format.
+Workflows for a repository are defined in the .github/workflows folder as .yml files.

 name: Build README.md